RosettaCommons/documentation/rosetta_basics/graphics.md

 You just need to include a single flag:
 `rosetta_scripts.graphics.linuxgccrelease -parser:view`

-Note: Some movers automatically assign the secondary structure the the pose, for movers that do not you need to first run the Dssp mover.
+Note: Some movers automatically assign the secondary structure to the working pose, for movers that do not you need to first run the Dssp mover.

 ### Controling the graphics
 To control the visuals, use keyboard shortcuts:
-C = color (color by chain, or rainbow, atom type etc.)
+* C = color (color by chain, or rainbow, atom type etc.)
-B = backbone (ribbon, cartoon, etc.)
+* B = backbone (ribbon, cartoon, etc.)
-S = sidechain on/off
+* S = sidechain on/off
-H = hydrogen on/off
+* H = hydrogen on/off